hhtoan/blank-nextjs/README.md

-# blank-nextjs
+# police-bot
-Blank Nextjs bootstrap
+a bot to check for violations